ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/runtime-security-falco/guide.en-ca.md

 ### Testing Falco

-Even without [adding new rules](https://falco.org/docs/rules/), Falco contains existing default rules that we can use to test the behavior.
+Even without [adding new rules](https://falco.org/docs/rules/), Falco contains existing default rules that we can use to test the behaviour.
-Follow the steps below to fire an alert if someone execute a shell into a running container.
+Follow the steps below to trigger an alert if someone executes a shell into a running container.

 Start an Alpine container: